aabbtree77/esp32-vpn/README.md

 ## Introduction

-[DOIT DEVIT V1 ESP32-WROOM-32](https://en.wikipedia.org/wiki/ESP32) is an inexpensive (15 euro) microcontroller board with Wi-Fi.
+[DOIT DEvKit V1 ESP32-WROOM-32](https://en.wikipedia.org/wiki/ESP32) is an inexpensive (15 euro) microcontroller board with Wi-Fi.
 How good is its Linux-free network stack?
 How does one connect such devices to the global internet?
 How does one send a message to a remote computer?

 There are a lot of options with this Espressif MCU, but nothing too impressive to be honest: